Yeet

 The amount of $tBERA required to enter increases with every timer reset.
 This means the game starts with small entry amounts but can sometimes reach astronomical levels as the round progresses.

 A percentage of every yeet is taxed.
-That's why, even if they don't win, players are rewarded with $YEET for each yeet they make.
+That's why, even if they don't win, players are rewardedarrow-up-right with $YEET for each yeet they make.

 The amount of $YEET you receive depends on both your individual yeeting volume and the overall yeeting activity that day.
 On high-volume days, you can easily earn $YEET which is worth more than the $tBERA you originally invested.